oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/DesignPatterns/zero_copy_data_transfer/README.md

    mkdir build
    cd build
    ```
-   To compile for the Intel® PAC with Intel Stratix® 10 SX FPGA, run `cmake` using the command:
+   To compile for the Intel® PAC D5005 (with Intel Stratix® 10 SX FPGA), run `cmake` using the command:
     ```
     cmake ..
    ```